amanda-park/amanda-park.github.io/_posts/2020-05-23-lie-factor-visualization.md

 ![lie](https://infovis-wiki.net/w/images/3/36/Lie_factor_example2.jpg)

-Notice the doctor's width and height changes, which causes readers to be misled and think that the effect is doubled.
-Here is another example:
+Notice the doctor's width and height changes, which causes readers to be misled and think that the effect is much larger.
+In this visual, the lie factor is around 2.8.
+Here is another (what I consider more egregious) example:

 ![lie2](https://infovis-wiki.net/w/images/0/05/Lie_factor_example1_image.jpg)

 Notice that the width difference highly distorts the actual change relative to the improvement that was seen.
-A 53% change looks much larger due to the lie factor (where it shows a 783% improvement).
+A 53% change looks much larger due to the drastically different size in the length of fuel effiency.
+If one looks solely at the lengths, it shows a 783% improvement!

 ### How To Avoid This?